Tag Archive for: Female Pattern Baldness

 The test will only help determine if women will respond to two or five percent topical Minoxidil.
 The test does not indicate whether or not women will potentially respond to higher topical dosages or to oral Minoxidil.
 It also does not indicate whether Minoxidil will be effective when used with a DHT blocker such as Finasteride or Spironolactone.
 The best way to know if Minoxidil will work is by trial.
 It typically takes six to twelve months to see results.

 If you have been diagnosed with female pattern baldness and are thinking about trying Minoxidil, here’s the takeaway.
 Minoxidil is safe for women to use and has been proven to be an effective treatment for many.
 Minoxidil often works best with Finasteride, Spironolactone, or another DHT blocker.
 A topical with a percentage higher than five or oral Minoxidil will require a prescription.
-If you have more questions about whether Minodixidl is right for you, Happy Head’s board-certified dermatologists can help.
+If you have more questions about whether Minoxidil is right for you, Happy Head’s board-certified dermatologists can help.
 Contact us and our hair growth experts will help select the best solution for you, without a visit to the doctor’s office.

 Resources: